gandie/URProfessional/README.md

 > But what else do i need then?

 Methods.
-Methods make you a professional.
+Methods help you to become a professional.
 You are able to organize your work into manageable pieces.
 You can use methods to plan your work and communicate about it with other coders and ( ! ) users of your software.
 By organizing you are able to estimate more and more precisely in order to calculate the value created by your software.